Iano-theDev/ALX_Recap/0x0D.  C - Preprocessor & Macros/README.md

 In the example SQR.c we use a macro as a function to give the square of a number using a parameter in the macro.
 The use of parameters on macros is not advised due to the potential error margin it holds.

-In the example CM.c (Conditional Macro) we use #ifdef, #else and #endif to give conditions on how the preprocessorreads and executes our code.
+In the example CM.c (Conditional Macro) we use #ifdef, #else and #endif to give conditions on how the preprocessor reads and executes our code.

+Now we will use the #error directive in a to tell us we have an error when none of our defined conditions are satisfied.

 In the file SPM.c (System Predefined Macros) I use some predefined macros to get some data like the date, Time and File that im working on.
 Here are some C preprocessor command Directives and their Description: